psquared256/hackvision2021_unitednewbies/README.md

-# HackVision: The ShelterAlter App by UnitedNewbies
+# HackVision: The ShelterAlert App by UnitedNewbies

 ### Coding description and demonstration walkthrough